-With the training they’ve received, Qualified Caregivers are great helpers and companions to seniors.
-But Qualified Caregivers have limited medical training.
+With the training they’ve received, Career Caregivers are great helpers and companions to seniors.
+But Career Caregivers have limited medical training.
 That said, they rarely provide their clients with medical assistance, cannot provide nursing care, and do not offer medical advice.
-However, Qualified Caregivers will monitor their clients’ condition and remind them to take their medication.
+However, Career Caregivers will monitor their clients’ condition and remind them to take their medication.

-The main purpose of a Qualified Caregiver is to provide clients with personal care.
-This means Qualified Caregivers will assist with everyday tasks: bathing, grooming, restroom use, getting dressed, meal preparation, transportation, laundry, light housekeeping, running errands, and more.
+The main purpose of a Career Caregiver is to provide clients with personal care.
+This means Career Caregivers will assist with everyday tasks: bathing, grooming, restroom use, getting dressed, meal preparation, transportation, laundry, light housekeeping, running errands, and more.